College of Liberal Arts & Social Sciences > Academics > Criminology > Undergraduate > Criminology (BA) > Liberal Studies Requirements

 Students must earn a C- or better in this course.

-Readiness for LSP 120 is determined by the math placement test taken online after admission.
-Students may need to take developmental coursework prior to LSP 120.
-The LSP 120 requirement may be waived by credit already earned for advanced math coursework or by passing a dedicated proficiency exam.
+Readiness for MAT 120 is determined by the math placement test taken online after admission.
+Students may need to take developmental coursework prior to MAT 120.
+The MAT 120 requirement may be waived by credit already earned for advanced math coursework or by passing a dedicated proficiency exam.

 CRIM 398 recommended.